What happens to your pension when you die

 Nominate someone to receive the death grant

-In the event that you pass away, we can normally pay the death grant straight to your nominated person(s) without waiting for probate.
+In the event that you pass away, we can normally pay the death grant straight to your nominated person(s) or charity without waiting for probate.

-The tax office may consider the money excluded from your estate and not deduct any inheritance tax.
-However, if you do not make a nomination, we may have to pay your death grant into your estate and it will be dealt with according to the terms of the law.
-We advise pensioners to consult a solicitor if you are unsure of what to do.
+If you do not make a nomination, we may have to pay your death grant to your estate.
+In this case, it may be subject to inheritance tax.
+We advise you to consult a solicitor if you are unsure of what to do.

 - the chosen charity is now defunct